 Christine Jordan knew well the experience of facing injustice.
 As the cousin of Martin Luther King, Jr., the struggle for civil rights was in her blood.
 She grew up in a Georgia suffocated by the brutal tyranny of Jim Crow laws.
-From Atlanta, Georgia to Selma, Alabama, segregationists ensured that African Americans and other people of color communities were denied their constitutional right to register to vote, no matter how spurious their justifications for denial.
-The segregationists might demand that the registrant recite, by heart, every word of the U.S. Constitution or guess the number of jelly beans in a jar just to get their voter registration approved.
+From Atlanta, Georgia to Selma, Alabama, segregationists ensured that African Americans and other minority groups were denied their constitutional right to vote, no matter how spurious their justifications for denial.
+The segregationists might demand that the registrant recite by heart, every word of the US Constitution or guess the number of jelly beans in a jar just to get their voter registration approved.

 At the age of 92, Mrs. Jordan had every reason to believe that things had changed.
 She had voted in every election since 1968, and no one had interfered with her right to vote.
-She arrived at her polling place last November with the help of her walker, dressed in her Sunday best, for she was celebrating her fiftieth year of casting her vote.
+She arrived at her polling place in November 2018 with the help of her walker, dressed in her Sunday best, for she was celebrating her fiftieth year of casting her vote.
 But this year was different.
 In 2018, Mrs. Jordan was once again denied the right to vote.
-Like over a million other Georgians – most of which were African-American – she had been purged from Georgia voting rolls by Secretary of State Brian Kemp in his quest to win the Georgia governorship.
+Like over a million other Georgians – most of which were African American – she had been purged from Georgia’s voting rolls by Secretary of State Brian Kemp in his quest to win the Georgia governorship.

 Remembering Those Before Us

 Today, despite it being fifty-four years after the March at Selma, we continue to witness a rise of voter suppression.
-A dark contrast exists between the spirit of those who suppressed votes and the spirit of the compassionate Americans who marched across the Edmund Pettus Bridge in a non-violent demand for people of color to have the constitutional right to vote.
-Six blocks into their 54-mile march to Georgia’s capital in Montgomery, they were confronted by then-Governor of Alabama George Wallace’s state troopers and local lawmen, armed with billy clubs and tear gas.
+A dark contrast exists between the spirit of those who suppressed votes and the spirit of the compassionate Americans who marched across the Edmund Pettus Bridge in a non-violent demand for African Americans’ constitutional right to vote.
+Six blocks into their 54-mile march to Alabama’s capital in Montgomery, the marchers were confronted by then-Governor of Alabama George Wallace’s state troopers and local lawmen, armed with billy clubs and tear gas.

 These brave men and women knew the stakes.
 Prior activists had been murdered all over the South, no matter how peaceful their protests.
 But they marched on, for their cause was just and some things were worth dying for.
 As the protestors approached the crest of the bridge, the troopers raced forward, horses charging with their clubs held high.
-They opened their tear gas canisters as they slammed men and women, young and old, to the ground while dozens of white spectators waving confederate flags jeered and cheered on the brutal beating of innocents from nearby.
-Fortunately none of the protestors died that day, but many said they feared they would not would make it out alive.
+The troopers opened their tear gas canisters as they slammed men and women, young and old, to the ground while dozens of white spectators waving Confederate flags jeered and cheered on the brutal beating of innocents from nearby.
+Fortunately none of the protestors died that day, but many feared they would not would make it out alive.

 Witnessing the attack on the Selma Marchers, reporters and photographers called in to their newspapers and stations to describe the horrors, sending in photos to record and memorialize what would be remembered as Bloody Sunday.
 Millions of Americans had their TV programming interrupted by breaking news of the Selma March.
 In this moment, America could no longer look away.
-They were forced to choose to side with either the brutality of bigotry and hate or their fellow Americans sacrificing their lives for the goal of self-determination.
-The marchers shined a light so bright on the scourge of racism that it awoke the conscience of a nation, one hundred years after the abolition of slavery and the end of the Civil War.
-Their triumph finally ended the political oppression used to deny African Americans the vote in the South.
+They were forced to side with either the brutality of bigotry and hate, or their fellow Americans sacrificing their lives for the goal of self-determination.
+The Marchers shined a light so bright on the scourge of racism that it awoke the conscience of a nation, 100 years after the abolition of slavery and the end of the Civil War.
+Their triumph finally ended the political oppression used to deny African Americans the right to vote in the South.